Minimally conscious state: Prognosis

-One of the defining characteristics of minimally conscious state is the more continuous improvement and significantly more favorable outcomes post injury when compared with vegetative state.
+One of the defining characteristics of minimally conscious state is the more continuous improvement and significantly more favorable outcomes post-injury when compared with vegetative state.
 One study looked at 100 patients with severe brain injury.
 At the beginning of the study, all the patients were unable to follow commands consistently or communicate reliably.
 These patients were diagnosed with either MCS or vegetative state based on performance on the JFK Coma Recovery Scale and the diagnostic criteria for MCS as recommended by the Aspen Consensus Conference Work-group.
 Both patient groups were further separated into those that had traumatic brain injury and those that had non-traumatic brain injures (anoxia, tumor, hydrocephalus, infection).
-The patients were assessed multiple times over a period of 12 months post injury using the Disability Rating Scale (DRS) which ranges from a score of 30=dead to 0=no disabilities.
+The patients were assessed multiple times over a period of 12 months post-injury using the Disability Rating Scale (DRS), which ranges from a score of 30 (dead) to 0 (no disabilities).
 The results show that the DRS scores for the MCS subgroups showed the most improvement and predicted the most favorable outcomes 12 months post-injury.
-Amongst those diagnosed with MCS, DRS scores were significantly lower for those with non-traumatic brain injuries in comparison to the vegetative state patients with traumatic brain injury.
+Among those diagnosed with MCS, DRS scores were significantly lower for those with non-traumatic brain injuries in comparison to the vegetative state patients with traumatic brain injury.
 DRS scores were also significantly lower for the MCS non-traumatic brain injury group compared to the MCS traumatic brain injury group.
 Pairwise comparisons showed that DRS scores were significantly higher for those that suffered from non-traumatic brain injuries than those with traumatic brain injuries.
 For the patients in vegetative states there were no significant differences between patients with non-traumatic brain injury and those with traumatic brain injuries.
 Out of the 100 patients studied, three patients fully recovered (had a DRS score of 0).
 These three patients were diagnosed with MCS and had suffered from traumatic brain injuries.

 In summary, those with minimally conscious state and non-traumatic brain injuries will not progress as well as those with traumatic brain injuries while those in vegetative states have an all around lower to minimal chance of recovery.

 Because of the major differences in prognosis described in this study, this makes it crucial that MCS be diagnosed correctly.
 Incorrectly diagnosing MCS as vegetative state may lead to serious repercussions related to clinical management.